Palealmond/YourSpace/README.md

 ### Server (Back End) <!-- omit in toc -->

-- Have working generic controller actions for CRUD using Express, Mongoose, and MongoDB.
+- Have working generic controller actions for CRUD using Python, Postgres, Django
 - Authentication!

 ### Styling <!-- omit in toc -->